Data lineage vs. data traceability: Unraveling key differences

 To further illustrate the purpose of data traceability, consider this scenario: A traceability view is created for a specific role within an organization.
 This view enables:

-Data Lineage vs. data traceability: A summary
+Data lineage vs. data traceability: A summary

 Data lineage is the documentation of the data's life cycle.
 Data traceability refers to evaluating data and following its expected life cycle.
 Numerous data quality projects require data traceability to monitor information and ensure proper usage.